domidemps/popote/README.md

    as custom properties
   * You can also put data in a JSON file attached to the entry
-  * You should avoid naming conflicts between default properties, custom properties and attached JSON file but should any conflict occur, the app wil prioritize values from attached JSON file, then custom properties, then default properties
+  * You should avoid naming conflicts between default properties, custom properties and attached JSON file but should any conflict occur, the app will prioritize values from attached JSON file, then custom properties, then default properties

 Easier to setup with JSON but safer with the Keepass.
 If both solutions are available, the app will prioritize using